Togg

 TOGG (stylised as Togg), acronym of Türkiye'nin Otomobili Girişim Grubu (lit.
-'Turkey's Automobile Joint Venture Group'), is a Turkish automotive manufacturer of electric cars headquartered in Şişli, Istanbul, Turkey.
+'Turkey's Automobile Joint Venture Group'), is a Turkish automotive manufacturer of electric cars headquartered in Gebze, Kocaeli Province, Turkey.
 The company was founded as a joint venture by five Turkish companies in 2018.
-An assembly plant was opened in 2022 in Gemlik, Bursa province, next to Togg’s subsidiary Siro which produces the lithium-ion batteries.
+An assembly plant was opened in 2022 in Gemlik, Bursa province, next to Togg's subsidiary Siro which produces the lithium-ion batteries.
 Sales of the first vehicle, the Togg T10X, started in March 2023.